R-nvim/R.nvim/README.md

 ## Screenshots and videos

 None yet.
-Tell us if published a video presenting R.nvim features.
+Tell us if you published a video presenting R.nvim features.

 ## The communication between Neovim and R